This post was originally published in August 2016 and has been updated in August 2021.

 Our ASO experts and Marketing specialists are here to help you achieve success.

-The number of downloads needed to rank high enough in charts to get a surge in organic downloading varies between app stores, platforms, categories and locales.
+The number of downloads needed to rank high enough in the app stores to get a surge in organic downloads varies between app stores, platforms, categories and locales.
 For example, in order to reach the charts in the US, you would need at least 120,000 downloads.
 However, this volume of paid downloads will yield about 60,000 organic downloads.

 When Should I Launch a Burst Campaign?

 One of the most important decisions when planning a burst campaign is timing.
-You might think that the best time for a burst campaign is the time an app is launched.
+When is the best time to launch a burst campaign?
+You might think that the best time for a burst campaign is when the app is launched.
 This isn’t always true.
-Newly launched apps often encounter bugs and issues when exposed to a large and varied audience of users.
+Newly launched apps often encounter bugs and issues when exposed to a large and varied audience of users, so your burst campaign efforts could be wasted if this happens to you.
 In addition, having the chance to optimize the app store page for conversion before sending masses of traffic to it can make a huge difference.
+Check out our app store optimization guide here.

 For some apps, a burst campaign should be timed with events and seasonal rise in popularity of certain categories.
 For example, a gift list sharing app would do better if advertised around Christmas in the US and a vacation booking app will be more popular during local holiday seasons and the summer.